MassimoWRivolta/PRSA/README.md

 When using this resource, please cite the original publication (or one of the relevant below):

 	@Article{RivoltaTBME2019,
-		author = {Rivolta, M.W. and Stampalija, T. and Frash, M. G. and Sassi, R.}, title = {Theoretical Value of Deceleration Capacity Points to Deceleration Reserve of Fetal Heart Rate}, journal = {IEEE Trans Biomed Eng},
+		author = {Rivolta, M.W. and Stampalija, T. and Frasch, M. G. and Sassi, R.}, title = {Theoretical Value of Deceleration Capacity Points to Deceleration Reserve of Fetal Heart Rate}, journal = {IEEE Trans Biomed Eng},
 		volume={XX},
 		number={XX},
 		pages={XX--XX},
 		doi={10.1109/TBME.2019.2932808}}

+The link to the publication is the following: https://www.ncbi.nlm.nih.gov/pubmed/31395532

 Other relevant publications are:
 - T. Stampalija, D. Casati, L. Monasta, R. Sassi, M. W. Rivolta, M. L. Muggiasca, A. Bauer and E. Ferrazzi, "Brain sparing effect in growth-restricted fetuses is associated with decreased cardiac acceleration and deceleration capacities: a case-control study", BJOG, vol. 123, pp. 1947–1954, 2016.
 ISSN: 1471-0528.
 DOI:10.1111/1471-0528.13607